About Tony Juniper

 One of "the 100 people who are making the decisions that affect your life" Country Life 2009

-Tony Juniper is a campaigner, writer, sustainability adviser and a well-known British environmentalist.
-For more than 25 years he has worked for change toward a more sustainable society at local, national and international levels.
-From providing ecology and conservation experiences for primary school children, to making the case for new recycling laws, to orchestrating international campaigns for action on rainforests and climate change, his work has sought change at many levels.
+Tony Juniper CBE is a campaigner, writer, sustainability adviser and a well-known British environmentalist.
+For more than 35 years he has worked for change toward a more sustainable society at local, national and international levels.
+From providing ecology and conservation experiences for primary school children, making the case for new recycling laws, to orchestrating international campaigns for action on rainforests and climate change, his work has sought change at many levels.

 Following a period working with an innovative conservation education project in Oxfordshire with the Wildlife Trust during 1984-1985, Juniper worked as a professional ornithologist.
 From 1989-1990 he spearheaded a program with Birdlife International to prevent the extinction of critically endangered parrots.
 He became a recognized expert on this group and in 1998 co-published (with Mike Parr) Parrots: A guide to the parrots of the world, which was judged in 1999 as 'reference book of the year' by the UK Library Association.

 In 1990 Juniper joined the staff of Friends of the Earth, where he maintained a strong public presence for the organization in the UK and internationally.
-He was widely recognized for his work in elevating environmental issues, and for example in 2005 Country Life listed him as one of most influential figures shaping the countryside in the UK.
+He was widely recognised for his work in elevating environmental issues, and for example in 2005 Country Life listed him as one of most influential figures shaping the countryside in the UK.

-From 2003 to 2008 he was the organization's director in England, Wales and Northern Ireland.
+From 2003 to 2008 he was the organisation's director in England, Wales and Northern Ireland.
 From 2001 to 2008 he was also elected Vice Chair of the 70-strong network of national organizations that comprise Friends of the Earth International.
 He contributed to many of Friends of the Earth's most important achievements, including legislation enacted to protect the UK's finest wildlife habitats, new laws to require more recycling and policy changes in the transport and farming sectors.

-Friends of the Earth's greatest achievement during Juniper's time as director was the success of the Big Ask campaign, which set out to gain legal controls on carbon dioxide emissions.
+Friends of the Earth's greatest achievement during Juniper's time as director was however, the success of the Big Ask campaign, which set out to gain legal controls on carbon dioxide emissions.
 This was delivered through a huge grass roots lobbying effort in partnership with Radiohead's Thom Yorke.
 The UK’s world-leading statutory greenhouse gas emissions reductions targets as set out in the Climate Change Act 2008 resulted directly from the success of this campaign.

 In addition to an award-winning title on parrots, Juniper co-authored Harmony with the Prince of Wales and Ian Skelly and which was published by Harper Collins in October 2010.
 Other books by Tony Juniper include the companion volume to the BBC series Saving planet Earth (2007), How many lightbulbs does it take to change a planet?
 (2007) and Spix's Macaw: the race to save the world's rarest bird (2002).
 From 2009 to 2012 Juniper was the Editor-in-Chief of GREEN magazine – initially published with National Geographic and later as a supplement with The Guardian.
 Juniper is a regular contributor to several publications and makes frequent broadcast appearances.

 In November 2009 Tony Juniper was the first recipient of a unique and prestigious award created by The Wildlife Trusts in honour of conservation pioneer Charles Rothschild, and his daughter, Miriam.
+In 2013 he was presented with a Chromy Award by the Conscience Institute.
+In 2017 Juniper was included in the Queen's Birthday Honours List and appointed a Commander of the Order of the British Empire (CBE)